frederikvig/nyum/_recipes/tomato-sauce.md

 * Spaghetti pasta, Potato Gnochi or similar (cooked to al dente)
 * Freshly grated parmigiano-reggiano cheese for the table

 > Combine the tomatoes, their juices, the butter and the onion halves in a saucepan.
-Add a tablespoon of salt.
+Add 2 teaspoons of salt.

 ---